HPond1458/cse15l---lab-reports/labreport3.md

 of his East New York Legal Services Corp. on New Lots Ave. technical/government/Media/Advocate_for_Poor.txt
 ```
 Note that in this example, `less` took up the terminal, had to be exited with `q`, and left no trace of output as normal.
+The `less` command is useful to browse the contents of the file in this case, but if the file were much smaller, I might want to avoid the hassle of using the `less` interface and have it behave like `cat` instead.
+The `-F` option does this automatically.

 Example 2:
 ```